Giving up smoking programme

 You will not pay any statutory personal contribution for the ‘giving up smoking’ programme under the public healthcare insurance.

-The Stop Smoking programmes designated by us are listed in the overview 'Designated Care Not Subject to Compulsory Excess'.
+The Stop Smoking programmes designated by us are listed in the overview 'Designated Care Not Subject to Compulsory Excess' (PDF).
 The costs therefore do not count towards the compulsory excess.
-The costs do count towards the voluntary excess, if applicable.

 The following care providers are permitted to provide this type of care: